 Lookalike audiences are an advertising targeting option available on platforms like Facebook, Google, LinkedIn, Pinterest, and Tiktok.
 They give you the power to target an audience that shares characteristics with your existing audience.

-On most platforms, you can create a lookalike audience based on:
+On most platforms, you can create a lookalike audience based on source data including:

 An existing custom audience that is uploaded via CSV or synced via a customer database like Ortto